La chercheuse d’esprit, a Pantomime Ballet

 La chercheuse d’esprit, a Pantomine Ballet (1777)

 The pantomime ballet La chercheuse d’esprit (‘The Wench in Search of her Wits’) was created by Maximilien Gardel (1741-1787), who was, at the time of the work’s creation, assistant choreographer at the Paris Opéra and ballet master en survivance at the French court.
 The ballet was first performed before the royal court at Choisy in 1777 and then premiered at the Paris Opéra in 1778.
-It would be performed at that institution 187 times between 1778 and 1816.
-It was the most frequently performed pantomime ballet at the Opéra in the eighteenth century.
-And with over 165 performances before 1800 in Choisy, Fontainebleau, Versailles, Paris, Bordeaux and London, it may well have been the most frequently performed pantomime ballet of the eighteenth century.
+It would be performed at that institution 187 times between 1778 and 1816 — thus the third most frequently performed pantomime ballet at the Opéra in the eighteenth century — and over 165 times before 1800 when performances at Choisy, Fontainebleau, Versailles, Paris, Bordeaux and London are counted in.

 As Grimm writes (1778), “the subject of this new ballet is drawn from La chercheuse d’esprit by Monsieur Favart, an old comic opera of vaudevilles.
 The story has been followed scene by scene, and even as much of the music as possible has been kept.”
 According to Beffara (1783-84), “Monsieur Gardel fully followed the plan of Monsieur Favart’s one-act comic opera, [first] performed the 20 February 1741 with great success, the music of which is by Monsieur De la Borde.
 Trial also wrote music for this comic opera, the music of which was used in the pantomime ballet, as far as possible.”
 The 1777 program, the full score for the Opéra version, with its part books and two repetiteur scores, are extant.